natanvotre/fm-transmitter/README.md

 # FM Transmitter

-- This is a work in progress project that aims to create an FM transmitter using just an FPGA.
+This is an FM transmitter using just an FPGA.
+This project uses SDR (Signal-Defined Radio) techniques to transmit an FM signal around 100MHz frequency band using just the FPGA, without any other device.

-- The idea is to build SDR (Signal-Defined Radio) and some signal processing modules and send the FM signal through the 1 bit digital output from the FPGA.

-- The current code transmits an FM signal at 99MHz, with a sinusoidal message.
+- The current code transmits the microphone input in an FM signal at 99MHz.

 For that, we are using the Techs: